Find Affordable College Courses

 Tucson, AZ

 University of Arizona ranked #7 on this year’s Best Value Anthropology Doctor’s Degree Schools in the Southwest Region list.
-University of Arizona is a fairly large public school located in the city of Tucson.
+University of Arizona is a fairly large public school located in the large city of Tucson.

 Out-of-state tuition fees for graduate students at University of Arizona are $33,644 per year.